Suita conjecture for a punctured torus: Introduction

 \section{Introduction}

 The Suita conjecture \cite{Su} asks about the precise relations between the Bergman kernel and the logarithmic capacity.
-For potential-theoretically hyperbolic Riemann surfaces, it is conjectured that the Gaussian curvature of the Suita metric is bounded from above by $-4$.
+For potential-theoretically hyperbolic Riemann surfaces, it was conjectured that the Gaussian curvature of the Suita metric (induced from the logarithmic capacity) is bounded from above by $-4$.
 The relations between the Suita conjecture and the $L^2$ extension theorem were first observed in \cite{Oh95} and later contributed by several mathematicians.
-The Suita conjecture proves to be true for potential-theoretically hyperbolic Riemann surfaces (see \cite{Bl12, G-Z15, O}), and it might be interesting to generalize similar results to potential-theoretically \verb+non+-hyperbolic cases.
-In this direction, for general compact Riemann surfaces we have the following result.
+The Suita conjecture proved to be true for the hyperbolic case (see \cite{Bl12, G-Z15, BL, O}), and it might be interesting to generalize similar results to \verb+non+-hyperbolic cases.
+In this article, for a once-punctured complex torus $X_{\tau, u}:=X_\tau \backslash \{u\}$, which is a typical potential-theoretically parabolic Riemann surface, we construct a so-called Evans-Selberg potential and further derive a so-called fundamental metric.